RasaHQ/rasa/docs/core/policies.rst

 TED Policy
 ^^^^^^^^^^

-Transformer Embedding Dialogue Policy (TEDP)
+Transformer Embedding Dialogue (TED) Policy

 The policy used in our paper https://arxiv.org/abs/1910.00486.